Welcome to our E-Newsletter November 2013

 PART 3 FINANCIAL REPORTING

-ACRA revises effective date for filing financials in full XBRL to 2 Dec 2013
+Effective date for filing financials in full XBRL to 2 Dec 2013 is revised

-The Accounting and Corporate Regulatory Authority (ACRA) is revising the effective date for companies to start filing financials in full XBRL (eXtensible Business Reporting Language) format from 22 October to 2 December 2013.
+The effective date for companies to start filing financials in full XBRL (eXtensible Business Reporting Language) format has been revised from 22 October to 2 December 2013.
 This revision is in response to feedback for companies to be given additional preparation time as they get ready for the transition to full XBRL filing.
 Based on current filing cycles, most companies will likely file their financial statements in full XBRL only in 2014.